Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Materials and Method

 \subsection{Experimental Setup}

 The proposed method was evaluated against several existing classifiers that have been widely applied in single-cell transcriptomic analyses.
-Including SinglecellNet and ScMap.
-And also a popular domain adaptation method for the cross-batches cell type annotation method in scRNA-seq, ScAdapt\cite{zhou2021scadapt}.

-In each experiment, we set the learning rate to 0.0001 with the Adam optimizer.
-We applied early stopping to prevent overfitting.
-All the experiments are performed on a research server with an NVIDIA GPU GeForce RTX 4090.
+Including SingleCellNet and ScMap.
+And also a popular domain adaptation method for the cross-batches cell type annotation method in scRNA-seq, ScAdapt \cite {zhou2021scadapt}.
+All the comparison methods are tuned to achieve the best performance and are performed on a research server equipped with an NVIDIA GeForce RTX 4090 GPU.

+For initial clustering, we applied Gaussian Mixture Models with diagonal covariance matrices set to 'diag' in scikit-learn, and $C$ as the number of mixture components, which would be further adjusted.

+In each experiment, the specific hyperparameters, including the width of the first hiddenlayer, the latent representations width, the early stopping, the trade-off hyperparameter, the learning rate, batchsize, and the epoch before performing initial Gaussian mixture clustering, and the initial cluster number K, are shown in Supplementary S1 Table.
+Moreover, the optimizer Adam and the hyperparameter $\sigma=5$ are fixed across datasets.